danialhbma/ITP-SE12-Power-Monitoring/analysis/README.md

 Strength of Correlation Coefficients is based on https://www.bmj.com/about-bmj/resources-readers/publications/statistics-square-one/11-correlation-and-regression

 ## Cost Efficiency
+The ``cost_efficiency.py`` uses a historical analysis to retrieve the lowest cost period (day/night) and season (within 3 temperature ranges) based on the data collected for power consumption and external environmental API calls.

+For the analysis on cost efficient period, the script categorises the power data into the categories defined by the two time ranges, before retrieving the total power consumption (kWh).
+These values will be converted into cost, and the most cost efficient period can be determined.

+Analysis on cost efficient season works in a similar fashion.
+The script categorises the power data into categories defined by 3 different temperature ranges, before retreiving the total power consumption (kWh) for each of the categories.
+These values will be converted into cost, and the most cost efficient season can be determined.

 # Analysis and Reports Generation
 Retrieves updated data files from InfluxDB using [extract_raw_data.py](README.md), executes all analysis scripts in [analysis folder](../analysis) and runs the [ReportGeneration.py](../analysis/ReportGeneration.py).
 Generated report is sent via Telegram.